puwei/DanielTakeshi.github.io/_posts/2015-05-14-moved-to-jekyll.md

 simplicity and how the posts actually get converted to Markdown automatically are the two reasons why Ben's external jekyll plugin is so popular among migrators.

-At this point, it makes sense to try and commit everything to github.
+At this point, it makes sense to try and commit everything to GitHub to see if the GitHub pages will look good.
 The way that the `username.github.io` site works is that it gets automatically refreshed each time you push to the master branch.
 Thus, in your blog directory, assuming you've already initialized a git repository there, just do something like

 ~~~
 $ git add .